Cheng-Che/LeetCode/Questions.md

+## Fizz Buzz
+Write a program that outputs the string representation of numbers from 1 to n.

+But for multiples of three it should output “Fizz” instead of the number and for the multiples of five output “Buzz”.
+For numbers which are multiples of both three and five output “FizzBuzz”.

 ## Maximum Product of Word Lengths
 Given a string array words, find the maximum value of length(word[i]) * length(word[j]) where the two words do not share common letters.
 You may assume that each word will contain only lower case letters.
 If no such two words exist, return 0.